The Needle Has Landed Lyrics

-(Where the needle touched down)
+Where the needle touched down

-(where the needle touched down)
+Where the needle touched down

-My foot on the brake
+My foot on the brake, it's ok to fly low

-Over poor spanaway
+Over poor Spanaway

 And if I knew then what's so obvious now

-You'd still be here baby
+You'd still be here, baby

-My baby
+My baby, baby

 That's why they spit out my name

-The sledge of tectonic fever
+With the sledge of tectonic fever

 The needle has landed again